KaMI-tools-project/KaMi-lib/README.rst

 🏃 Tutorial
 ===========

-Access to a "end-to-end pipeline" example that use Kami (FR tutorial) :
+Access to a "end-to-end pipeline" example that use Kamilib (FR tutorial) :

 |colab|